 Qualifying Interest Conservation Objective as per NPWS (2013a) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development has the potential to cause likely significant effects on this European site in view of its Conservation Objectives for this Qualifying Interest.
+Adverse Effect Therefore, mitigation measures are required to reduce the potential for adverse effects on this European site with regards to the Conservation Objectives for this Qualifying Interest.
 Annual vegetation of drift lines [1210] "To maintain or restore the favourable conservation condition of Annual vegetation of drift lines in South Dublin Bay SAC".
 Attributes and Targets for this Qualifying Interest have been taken from the Conservation Objective for Annual vegetation of drift lines in the North Dublin Bay SAC, which is to restore the favourable conservation condition of this Qualifying Interest (NPWS, 2013b).
 The location of Annual vegetation of drift lines within the South Dublin Bay SAC is unknown as it has not been mapped.
 In line with the Precautionary Principle, this Qualifying Interest is assumed to be present in suitable habitat close to the Stradbrook Stream outfall.
 The Attributes of this Conservation Objective focuses on "Habitat area", "Habitat distribution", "Physical structure", "Vegetation structure and "Vegetation composition".
 Annual vegetation of drift lines are a terrestrial habitat and thus have no hydrological connection to the proposed development.
-Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for this Qualifying Interest.
+Therefore, there is no pathway for impacts between the proposed development will not adversely affect the South Dublin Bay SAC, in view of its Conservation Objective for Annual vegetation of drift lines.
 No Salicornia and other annuals colonising mud and sand [1310] "To maintain or restore the favourable conservation condition of Salicornia and other annuals colonizing mud and sand in South Dublin Bay SAC", Attributes and Targets for this Qualifying Interest have been taken from the Conservation Objective for Salicornia and other annuals colonising mud and sand in the North Dublin Bay SAC, which is to restore the favourable conservation The closest known location of Salicornia and other annuals colonising mud and sand habitat within the South Dublin Bay SAC is in Booterstown Marsh (McCorry & Ryle, 2009).
 In line with the Precautionary Principle, this habitat is assumed to be present in the intertidal areas near the Stradbrook Stream outfall.
 The Attributes of these Conservation Objectives focus on "Habitat area", "Habitat distribution", "Physical structure", "Vegetation structure and "Vegetation composition".
 Construction Phase Impacts During the construction of the proposed development, there is potential for accidental discharge of sediment and pollutants to impact this habitat in Dublin Bay which is 810 m downstream via surface water pathways and the Stradbrook Stream.
-Operational Phase Impacts Yes
+Yes